Florents-Tselai/spat/README.md

 Returns the set cardinality (number of elements) of the set stored at key, or 0 if the key does not exist.

+### Lists

+`LPUSH(key, element) → int`

+Insert all the specified values at the head of the list stored at key.
+If key does not exist, it is created as empty list before performing the push operations.
+Returns the length of the list after the push operation.
+When key holds a value that is not a list, an error is returned.

+`LPOP(key, element) → text`

+Removes and returns the first elements of the list stored at key.
+Returns NULL if the key does not exist.

+`LLEN(key) → int`

+Returns the length of the list stored at key.
+If key does not exist, it is interpreted as an empty list and 0 is returned.
+An error is returned when the value stored at key is not a list.

 ### Generic

 `SPTYPE(key) → text`